decred/dcrdex/docs/wiki/Native-BTC-Wallet-Recovery-and-Rescanning.md

 ## Rescanning the wallet

-If you have sent funds to your wallet, but they are not showing up in DEX, it may be necessary to rescan the wallet.
+In rare circumstances, the wallet may need to rescan the blockchain for missed transactions.
 This is a process that can take several hours, depending on the number of transactions in the wallet.

-To rescan the wallet, [open the wallet settings](#opening-the-btc-wallet-settings) and click the `Rescan` button.
+To rescan the wallet, [open the wallet settings dialog](#opening-the-btc-wallet-settings) and click the `Rescan` button.
 You will a message with a green check icon if the rescan was successful.

 **IF** you wish to force a rescan, you can do so by following these steps: